catchpoint/WebPageTest.agent-install/README.md

 ## Raspberry Pi (Raspbian Stretch):
 Still a work in progress and requires editing ~/agent.sh after install to configure tethering and traffic shaping.

+Warning: This takes a LONG time (several hours).
+For multiple devices it is generally best to get one configured and then just clone the SD card for other devices.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/WPO-Foundation/wptagent-install/master/raspbian.sh)
 ```